helidon-io/helidon/examples/employee-app/README.md

 ]
 ```

-Connect with a web brower at:
+Connect with a web browser at:
 ```txt
 http://localhost:8080/public/index.html
 ```